 - 2.75% for chip, pin, and contactless payments

 Stripe has far more options for the Customizable plan, but it can work out to be expensive.
 Compared with PayPal’s services, Stripe’s Integrated plan works out to be more cost-effective.
 There are no setup fees or monthly fees, and the pricing remains fixed no matter the card type.

 How Does Stripe Compare With Square for Ecommerce?

 Square is a small business star, offering great point-of-sale (POS) solutions for small business merchants.
 Like PayPal, its online transaction rates are the same as Stripe: 2.9% plus 30 cents.

 For in-person transactions, Square is more competitive with Stripe than PayPal.
 They charge:

 - 2.9% plus 30 cents for online payments

 In contrast, Stripe charges 2.7% plus $0.05 for all in-person transactions.

-Square cannot compare with Stripe for online customizability.
+Square cannot compare with Stripe for online customizability and offers fewer options overall.
 As a solution for startups and small businesses, Square and Stripe won’t really compete in the same way PayPal and Stripe might.
 Square is a great solution for brick-and-mortar business models that also have an online presence.
 But if you have a predominantly online business, Stripe is the better option.